 This is my comfort in my affliction, That Your word has revived me.Psalm 119:50(NASB)

-The focus of Psalm 119, is the wonderful, Word of God.
-The writer of this poetic work, has discovered it is a lamp to his feet, and a guiding light to direct his pathway.
-He expressed sheer delight, that God's Word is forever, and is firmly established in the heaven of heavens.
-No wonder he pleads: quicken me, according to thy Word O Lord.
+The focus of Psalm 119 is the wonderful Word of God.
+The writer of this poetic work has discovered it is a lamp to his feet and a guiding light to direct his pathway.
+He expresses sheer delight that God's Word is forever and is firmly established in the heaven of heavens.
+No wonder he pleads, "Quicken me, according to thy Word, O Lord."

-The Psalmist discovered that the unfolding of God's Word gives wisdom and understanding to the simple, and becomes a hiding place in times of trouble.
-It is a shield through life's difficulty, sweeter to the taste than honey - and God has placed His Word above His holy name.
+The Psalmist discovered that the unfolding of God's Word gives wisdom and understanding to the simple and becomes a hiding place in times of trouble.
+It is a shield through life's difficulties, sweeter to the taste than honey, and God has placed His Word above His holy name.

-The written Word of God, is food for the soul, for man shall not live by bread alone, but by every word the proceeds from the mouth of God.
-And Scripture unfolds for us, God's amazing, redemptive plan - to save His people from their sin.
-Indeed, it is the Bible that reveals to us that Jesus is the Christ, the Son of the living God, and that by believing on Him we may have life - for He is the Word made flesh, in Who has the Words of eternal life - and He willingly became the sacrifice for our sin.
+The written Word of God is food for the soul, for man shall not live by bread alone but by every Word the proceeds from the mouth of God.
+And Scripture unfolds God's amazing, redemptive plan to save His people from their sin.
+Indeed, it is the Bible that reveals to us that Jesus is the Christ, the Son of the living God, and that by believing on Him we may have life - for He is the Word made flesh, in Whom has the Words of eternal life - and He willingly became the sacrifice for our sin.

-Heavenly Father, thank You the wonderful Word of God, and the great comfort we receive from its pages.
-Thank You for Jesus, the Word made flesh, and for the loving comfort and grace we receive daily, from knowing Him as our Saviour.
-Help me to use my time wisely, and delight to read, mark, learn, inwardly digests and meditate on the Scriptures, night and day - for it is light and life, comfort and joy, refreshment and sustenance, to all who are oppressed and weary.
-Thank You in Jesus name.
-AMEN.
+Heavenly Father, thank You for the wonderful written Word of God and the great comfort I receive from its pages.
+Thank You for Jesus, the Word made flesh, and for the loving comfort and grace I receive daily from knowing Him as my Saviour.
+Help me to use my time wisely and delight to read, mark, learn, inwardly digest, and meditate on the Scriptures, night and day.
+Thank You that Your Word is light and life, comfort and joy, refreshment and sustenance, to all who are oppressed and weary.
+In Jesus' name, AMEN.